WRRC

 WRRC has been supported by a few who has certainly amplified our mission.

-Wildlife Rescue and Rehabilitation Centre (WRRC) operates two critical centres in Karnataka:
+Wildlife Rescue and Rehabilitation Center (WRRC) operates two critical centres in Karnataka:

 1. Bannerghatta Rehabilitation Centre (BRC) - dedicated to urban wildlife rescue, rehabilitation, and community coexistence (outreach and awareness).

 2. Elephant Care Facility (ECF), Kolar - The Elephant Care Facility (ECF) in Kolar is a specialized sanctuary providing lifelong care, rehabilitation, and welfare support for captive elephants rescued from abusive, exploitative,or conflict-prone environments.
-Elephants require extensive space, dedicated caregivers, specialised veterinary care, and long-term commitment-making ECF a critical welfare institution in Karnataka.
+Elephants require extensive space, dedicated caregivers, specialized veterinary care, and long-term commitment, making ECF a critical welfare institution in Karnataka.

 Read More